Date: Friday, July 10 and Saturday, July 11, 2020

 Points will be awarded for wins/losses and ties.
 Regular games will be allowed to end in a tie.

 Points will be awarded for the following:

-•Win - 3 points
+- Win - 3 points

 - Tie - 1 point

-•Loss - 0 points
+- Loss - 0 points

 In the event of a points tie between teams, to determine playoff spots or ranking, points tie breaker will be decided on the following:

-All registrations are done through your Regional Director, who will determine the Regional Deadline.
-The registration fee must also be submitted to your Regional Director.
+Registration deadline as designated by your regional director.
+All registrations are done through your regional director, who will determine the regional deadline.
+The registration fee must also be submitted to your regional director as well as any tier 3 declarations(maximum 3 tier 3 players per roster) including their signed tier release from their current team.
 Signed consent forms must accompany the waivers.
-No late registrations will be accepted.